top of page

 Weld Identification

-For components where weld integrity is critical, macro-etch cross-section analysis can be used to document joint geometry and weld penetration so the original weld design can be reliably reproduced.
+When reproducing components where weld integrity is critical, macro-etch cross-section analysis can be used to document joint geometry and weld penetration so the original weld design can be reliably reproduced.

 Coating Identification